If you’re an olive fan, this tahini-free Green Olive and Pimento Hummus will quickly become your new favorite dip.

 To start, open up a can of chickpeas, rinse and drain them in a colander and peel off the skins.
 To remove the skin from a chickpea, rub it between your pointer finger and thumb and the peel will come off.

 Discard skins and add chickpeas to your food processor.
 Then add olives, olive “juice”, garlic, lemon juice, paprika and salt.

 Transfer to a serving bowl and top with additional sliced pimento-stuffed green olives and paprika if desired.

-- ⅔ cup pimento-stuffed green olives, packed
+- 2/3 cup whole pimento-stuffed green olives

 - 1 tablespoon jarred olive liquid